minchillo4/minchillo4/README.md

 Hello, I am Lucas, a brazillian business manager, looking to learn development to collaborate on the creation of web3.

-I learned the basics of Solidity and now am I focusing on Javascript,CSS,HTML.

 <!---
 minchillo4/minchillo4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.